Louisiana State University – LSU School of Nursing’s CRNA Program

 An average nurse anesthetist salary in Louisiana

-Louisiana CRNA salaries are about the same as the U.S. average and fluctuate around the$145k-170k range.
+Louisiana CRNA salaries are slightly lower than the U.S. average and fluctuate around the $141k.

 - Rural average: $174,214